dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

 - The main interface is `IWindow`, an interface representing a window.
 It contains very little of its own, and mostly serves to implement the other `IWindow*` interfaces for the sake of convenience.

-- Certain backends (such as GLFW) have limits as to what functions can be called on threads that the windowing system wasn't initialized.
-In these cases, [Ultz.Dispatcher](https://github.com/Ultz/Dispatcher) should be used as a workaround for multithreading.
-The `Invoke` methods provide user-access to the main UI thread.

 ```cs
 /// <summary>
 /// Base interface for a window.